-Presently, Virginia Vallejo is known for her accusations against Colombian presidents Alfonso López, Ernesto Samper and Álvaro Uribe, whom she has denounced as beneficiaries of the Medellín and Cali cocaine cartels; and against President Juan Manuel Santos, Uribe’s defense minister in charge of the distribution of 7 billion dollars of Plan Colombia and responsible for the “false positives”, the killings of hundreds of poor young men to present them to the Department of State and the Pentagon as “FARC rebels killed in combat”.
+Virginia Vallejo is known for her accusations against several Colombian presidents – Alfonso López, Ernesto Samper and Álvaro Uribe – whom she has denounced as beneficiaries of the Medellín and Cali cocaine cartels; and against President Juan Manuel Santos, Uribe’s defense minister in charge of the distribution of the billions of Plan Colombia, and responsible for the “false positives”, the killings of hundreds of poor young men to present them to the Department of State as “rebels killed in combat”.

 Virginia Vallejo-García is the daughter of Juan Vallejo-Jaramillo and Mary García-Rivera.
 She is the grand-daughter of Colombian finance minister Eduardo Vallejo-Varela, a descendant of the family of General Mariano Guadalupe Vallejo, leader of the Californios that shaped the transition of California from Mexico to the United States of America.
 Her paternal grandmother, Sofía Jaramillo-Arango, can track her long lineage to several royal European houses and Charlemagne.
 Her mother was the daughter of Ramón García, a Spanish citizen that had moved to Colombia in the early 20th century, and Josefina Rivera-Rivera, member of a conservative family linked to several senators of the Valle del Cauca.